 Mayor Wood enjoys building.
 He moved and restored an 1810 log cabin for his residence and an 1830's dog trot cabin for his law office.
 On weekends he works in his saw mill on his property, sawing timbers for a post and beam pavilion to be constructed on Woodstock Street.
-When not working, Mayor Wood enjoys bicycling, mountain biking, kayaking, and snowboarding.
+When not working, Mayor Wood enjoys bicycling, mountain biking, kayaking, kite boarding and snowboarding.

 Mayor Wood enjoys serving Roswell as its Mayor and working to maintain Roswell’s quality of life so that it remains the best place to live in the state of Georgia.

 Prior to his election, the Mayor served the community in a number of ways.
 He first began public service as president of the Greenway Community Club and editor for the Roswell Neighborhood Network.
 He served as president of the North Fulton Bar Association in 1994, chairman of the board of High Meadows School in 1995, and president of the Roswell Historical Society in 1996.
 In those positions, he was instrumental in the creation of the Parkway Village Zoning District, which established the pattern for development of the Highway 92 Corridor along Crossville and Woodstock Roads.

 As Mayor, Jere Wood currently serves on the Atlanta Regional Commission, on the board of the Metro Atlanta Mayors Association, and is a member of the North Fulton Mayors Association.